jrcharney/LaunchCodeNotes/Assignments (tenative).md

 * [ ] a.
 Class 5 Reading: Functions Are at Your Beck and Call
 * [ ] b.
 Class 5 Concept Checks
+* [ ] c.
+Class 5 Exercises: Functions Are at Your Beck and Call :runner:

 ### 11:59pm

 * [ ] :heavy_check_mark: Class 5 Attendance
+* [ ] Class 5 Studio: Functions Are at Your Beck and Call :studio_microphone: :lock: N/A until 2/3/2020

 ## Due Mon, Feb 10, 2020

 ### 9:00am

+* [ ] :rotating_light: **Graded Assignment #1: Candidate Testing** :rotating_light:
 * [ ] a.
 Class 6 Reading: More on Functions
 * [ ] b.
 Class 6 Concept Checks
+* [ ] c.
+Class 6 Exercises: More on Functions :runner:

 ### 11:59pm

 * [ ] :heavy_check_mark: Class 6 Attendance
+* [ ] d.
+Class 6 Studio: More on Functions :studio_microphone: :lock: N/A until 2/6/2020

 ## Due Thu, Feb 13, 2020